Cycling74/rnbo.unity.audioplugin/README.md

 ### File Structure and Building

 If you are on Windows, see some important [Building on Windows](#building-on-windows) notes below.
+You can also find some notes that are [Android-specific](#building-for-android-including-the-quest-2) if you are using that platform (for example, to build a VR project for the Oculus Quest).

 The source code of the Plugin itself is in the `src/` directory.
 In general use of this repository, you shouldn't need to change anything in that directory.